Expo 2005

 Expo 2005 (2005年日本国際博覧会, Nisengo-nen Nippon Kokusai Hakurankai) was a world expo held for 185 days between Friday, March 25 and Sunday, September 25, 2005, in Aichi Prefecture, Japan, east of the city of Nagoya.
-Japan has also hosted Expo '70 Osaka (World Expo), Expo '75 Okinawa (Specialised Expo), Expo '85 Tsukuba (Specialised Expo), and Expo '90 Osaka (Horticultural Expo) and is currently hosting Expo 2025 Osaka (World Expo).
+Japan has also hosted Expo '70 Osaka (World Expo), Expo '75 Okinawa (Specialised Expo), Expo '85 Tsukuba (Specialised Expo), Expo '90 Osaka (Horticultural Expo) and Expo 2025 Osaka (World Expo).

 The site of the expo would become the Expo 2005 Aichi Commemorative Park after it ended and is now the home of Ghibli Park.

+Bidding process

+Expo 2005 was awarded to Nagoya during a meeting of the Bureau International des Expositions (BIE) General Assembly in Monaco on June 12, 1997.
+Nagoya received 53 votes while the other candidate city, Calgary in Canada, received 27.
+The Australian city of Gold Coast had been a candidate as well, but decided in March 1997 to bid for Expo 2002 instead.
+In the weeks leading up to the decision, promoters for both Calgary and Nagoya recruited countries to sign the Convention Relating to International Exhibitions and become members of the BIE so they could vote for the Expo 2005 host.
+The BIE grew from 47 member states in late April 1997 to 82 on June 12, including three countries which joined on the day of the vote.

 Theme

 The theme of the Expo was "Nature's Wisdom", with national and corporate pavilions expressing themes of ecological co-existence, renewable technology, and the wonders of nature.
 In Japanese, this is rendered as Ai-chikyūhaku (愛・地球博), which means (roughly) "Love the Earth Expo," as well as being a play on the name of the host prefecture, 愛知 (Aichi).
 According to the official website:

 We must come together and share our experience and wisdom, in order to create a new direction for humanity which is both sustainable and harmonious with nature.